yeti0904/noro/README.md

 ## Getting started
 Press CTRL+K, then A to open the menu page, then move the cursor down to the survival guide and then press space to see all of the documentation for noro usage

+## Compatibility
+### Operating systems
+- Linux - works
+- macOS - compiles but doesn't work
+- Windows - not supported

+### Terminals
+- lxterminal on Linux - works
+- alacritty on Linux - works
+- konsole on Linux - works
+- mlterm on Linux - works, but cursor invisible
+- xterm on Linux - works, but some characters are broken
+- yterm on Linux - doesn't work at all